JuliaDSP/MFCC.jl/README.md

 - `:language`: narrowband language recognition: Shifted Delta Cepstra, energy-based speech activity detection, feature warping (299 samples)
 - `:diarization`: 13 MFCCs, utterance mean and variance normalization

 The `kwargs...` parameters allow for various options in file format, feature augmentation, speech activity detection and MFCC parameter settings.
-They trickle down to versions of `feacalc()` and `mfcc()` allow for more detailed specification of these parameters.
+They trickle down to versions of `feacalc()` and `mfcc()`, allowing for more detailed specification of these parameters.

 `feacalc()` returns a tuple of three structures:
 - a `Matrix` of features, one row per frame